 by: Thomas Young

 Many marketing professionals and business leaders do not track their web stats on a regular basis.
 If you are one of these people, you are missing out on very important trends to help track overall success for your company.
 Because your competitors do not watch their stats, this also means you can gain a competitive advantage by watching your web stats and taking action on what these stats communicate.
 Your website marketing efforts are important enough that the stats driven by your company’s website are KPIs measuring business success.
 Don’t be blind to this.
 Understand how increasing or decreasing website visits and other web stats impact your company and include that data as a key measurement tool for business success.
-These data points are the milestones to web marketing success.
+These data points are the milestones to strategic digital marketing success.

 Get Access to the Data

 For most business leaders and marketing professionals, the first step is getting access to your website data and reports.
 Google Analytics is one of the best website statistics programs available.
 This program is more than adequate for most business websites.
 All websites should take advantage of this free service.
 If you haven’t done so already, set up Google Analytics.
 Ask someone on your team to send Google Analytics reports to you on a regular basis, weekly if possible.
-Also, schedule a monthly web marketing meeting to review these statistics in detail and ask questions.
+Also, schedule a monthly strategic digital marketing meeting to review these statistics in detail and ask questions.

 The Most Important Web Stats